-11 Aug Hear from our founder about transcribing Zoom meetings
+11 Aug Hear from our founder about best practice when transcribing Zoom meetings

 Hear all about VoiceNotes in a podcast interview courtesy of Delivered Social, who invited us to join them to talk about our journey, future plans involving SEO and pivoting our business during COVID-19 and the exciting challenges ahead.